 How to Make Taco Sliders

-This baked taco sliders recipe is simple and comes together in just a few steps, making it perfect for beginners and busy cooks alike.
+This baked taco sliders recipe is simple and comes together in just a few steps, like our cowboy sliders, making it perfect for beginners and busy cooks alike.
 Preheat your oven to 350 degrees and spray an 9x13 casserole dish lightly with nonstick spray.

 Step 1: Cook beef.
 In a heavy-bottom non-stick skillet, combine the ground beef with the onion and garlic.
 Brown the beef on medium-high heat by breaking it up and flipping as it browns.
 Once cooked, drain any excess grease and set aside.

-Layer your ingredients over the bottom buns, starting with the ground beef, then tomatoes, then cheese, drizzle with taco sauce, and finally place the bun tops on last.
+Layer your ingredients over the bottom buns, starting with cheese, ground beef, tomatoes, more cheese, a drizzle of taco sauce, and finally bun tops.

 Step 3: Brush on butter.
 In a small bowl, combine your melted butter with the Worcestershire sauce and brush it over the bun tops.